liferay/liferay-docs/develop/tutorials/articles/270-forms/01-forms-storage-adapters.markdown

 wait until first Saving the Form, the default Storage Adapter is already assigned to the Form, and this setting is no longer editable.

-1. Go to the Site Menu &rarr; Content &rarr; Forms, and click the Add button (![Add](../../images/icon-add.png)).
+1. Go to the Site Menu &rarr; Content &rarr; Forms, and click the *Add* button (![Add](../../images/icon-add.png)).

-2. In the Form Builder view, click the Options button (![Options](../../images/icon-options.png)) and open the *Settings* window.
+2. In the Form Builder view, click the *Options* button (![Options](../../images/icon-options.png)) and open the *Settings* window.

 3. From the select list field called *Select a Storage Type*, choose the desired type and click _Done_.

-Now all the form's entries will be stored in the desired format.
+Now all the form's entries are stored in the desired format.